pmean/build-website/text/06/StatisticalConcernsChildren.md

 First, children represent a small fraction of the entire demographic population, with the possible exception of developing countries that still have very high birthrates.
-Here\'s the age distribution in England and Wales.
+Here's the age distribution in England and Wales.
 The median age in England and Wales is 37 years, and less than 25% of the population is under the age of 20.